inspektor-dev/inspektor/README.md

   <img src="docs/static/img/inspektordesign.png" alt="Inspektor design"  height="700" />
 </p>

 **Inspektor** is a access control layer for all your data sources.
-It act as gaurdian  and enforces access polices to all your data sources.
+It act as guardian and enforces access polices to all your data sources.

 With Inspektor, you can leverage open policy and GitOps to enforce polices.
 By having features like policy as a code and GitOps, Inspektor is a first class citizen for your mordern cloud native workloads.